The Scuba Diving in Puerto Galera is some of the best in the Philippines, Asia and even the world!

-We have more varieties of fish than there are in the whole Red Sea, and move varieties of soft and hard corals than the Great Barrier Reef.
+It contains more varieties of fish than the Red Sea, and more varieties of hard and soft corals than the Great Barrier Reef!

-Below you’ll find a selection of some of the dive sites near Puerto Galera.
+Below you will find information on some of the most popular dive sites around Puerto Galera.

 The Kilimar Drift

 A fast-paced hardcore drift dive for experienced divers.
 Experience the exhiliration of feeling like you are flying underwater as the strong current carries you in a south-north direction to a maximum depth of 30m.